Asylum Street Spankers: Founding

 The band was founded by Christina Marrs, William David "Wammo" Walker, and Guy Forsyth after a party at the Dabbs Hotel near the Llano River in Texas in 1994.
 The band began by busking on the streets of Austin and playing for tips in bars.
 In their earliest days, the Spankers' repertoire consisted almost entirely of country, blues, jazz, swing, and Tin Pan Alley songs from the 1890s to the 1950s, with an emphasis on the 1920s and 1930s.
 The band developed a raucous and irreverent sound, focusing on musicianship and theatricality.
 Several early members were actors and nearly all members have been multi-instrumentalists.
 Until 2004 they played most of their concerts without amplification.

 The band derived its name from Austin's Guadalupe Street, where they would often busk and where they played early shows.
 At one time Guadalupe Street was nicknamed "Asylum Street" because it led to a state psychiatric hospital.
 According to Christina Marrs, spanking' is an old jazz term for playing your instrument vigorously.
 But we still like the other connotation of spanking as well."

+In February 1996, the Asylum Street Spankers appeared at Esther's Pool on a Monks' Night Out show attended by scouts from Disney/Touchstone Features seeking improvisational comedy talent for television projects.
+The Austin Chronicle described the Spankers as the bill's "distinctly non-improv" act.